Food fictions looks at our evolving relationship to what we eat, particularly in the social media and digital technology era.

 Interventions in what and how we should eat are increasingly made though the media, and often claim to change our relationships with food, but also impact our own identity and social relations.
 Food fictions explores the stories told about food through the media and critically examines the impacts they are having on food culture and identity making.
 Through a series of interviews and the production of a food media taxonomy, the project mapped out key food narratives being told through the media.
 These findings were presented through an interactive dining experience, showcasing future food prototypes created by Burton Nitta.
 By reflecting on new and fictitious forms of food culture produced through the media through original artwork and academic research, the project considers the impacts food media can have on our everyday food practices.

-A display of Food Fiction prototypes was open to the public from 11.00 to 16.30
+A display of Food Fiction prototypes was open to the public.

 Based in London, Burton Nitta is an interdisciplinary art and design studio collaborating with science and technology to investigate our future world and human evolution.Previous works such as After Agri, Algaculture, The Algae Opera, The Republic of Salivation and The Instruments of the Afterlife are published and exhibited internationally from MoMA, New York to the V&A Museum, London.New areas of research are explored through a journal called After... that invites audiences to taste the future and venture into alternative visions of the world and ourselves.

-Food fictions is a collaboration between King's College London's Department of Geography and Somerset House Studios residents Burton Nitta, brokered and supported by the Cultural Institute at King's in partnership with Somerset House Studios.
+Food fictions is a collaboration between King's College London's Department of Geography and Somerset House Studios residents Burton Nitta, brokered and supported by the university's Culture team in partnership with Somerset House Studios.